The Best Winter Destination in Every State

 New Jersey: Lambertville

 Just a few miles north of the spot where George Washington crossed the Delaware River into New Jersey on December 25, 1776, Lambertville offers visitors a quaint village for their own winter travels.
 Antiquing, dining, art galleries, historic buildings, and country inns await guests of one of the prettiest towns in the country.
-In late January, visitors can also enjoy the Lambertville-New Hope Winter Festival, put on with its Pennsylvanian sister city across the river, featuring a concert, Inn to Inn Dinner and House Tour, Taste of WinterFest event, chili cook-off, and other music and food events.
+In late January, visitors can also enjoy the Lambertville-New Hope Winter Festival (not happening in 2020), put on with its Pennsylvanian sister city across the river, featuring a concert, Inn to Inn Dinner and House Tour, Taste of WinterFest event, chili cook-off, and other music and food events.

 New Mexico: Santa Fe

 Santa Fe enjoys 300 days of sun a year, but in the nearby mountains, snow is plentiful—over 200 inches annually.
 For those looking for outdoor adventure, Ski Santa Fe offers some of the best skiing in the country with a base elevation of more than 10,000 feet.
 But for those searching for culture, Santa Fe also can’t be beat, with an impressive array of artistic and culinary experiences for visitors.
 Check out the city’s over 300 galleries, and meet creators at the city’s winter Artists in Residence event.
 Art lovers should also go to the Georgie O’Keefe Museum, the Museum of International Folk Art, the New Mexico Museum of Art, and the Museum of Indian Art and Culture.
 Visitors can experience Native American culture first-hand at Pueblo winter feast days (just be sure to follow proper guidelines for attending, like no photography).
 Santa Fe’s more than 200 restaurants invite guests to savor Southwestern as well as international cuisine; February also brings Santa Fe restaurant week.